A Generalized Matching Reconfiguration Problem: Introduction

 ``Maintaining'' a matching with update time $u_T$ translates into maintaining a data structure with update time $u_T$, which answers queries regarding the matching with a low, ideally constant, \emph{query time} $q_T$.
 For a queried vertex $v$ the answer is the only matched edge incident on $v$, or $\NULL$ if $v$ is free, while for a queried edge $e$ the answer is whether edge $e$ is matched or not.
 All queries made following the same update step $i$ should be answered \emph{consistently} with respect to the same matching, hereafter the \emph{output matching (at step $i$)}, but queries made in the next update step $i+1$ may be answered with respect to a completely different matching.
-Indeed, even if the worst-case update time is low, the output matching may change significantly from one update step to the next; some natural scenarios where the matching may change significantly per update step are discussed in Appendix \ref{12}.
+Thus even if the worst-case update time is low, the output matching may change significantly from one update step to the next; some natural scenarios where the output matching changes significantly per update step are discussed in App.\ \ref{12}.

-The number of changes (or replacements) to the output matching per update step is an important measure of quality, sometimes referred to as the \emph{recourse bound}, and the problem of optimizing it has received growing attention recently \cite{GKKV95,CDKL09,BLSZ15,BLZS17,BHR17,BKPPS17}.
-Indeed, in some applications such as job scheduling, web hosting, streaming content delivery, data storage and hashing, a replacement of a matched edge by another one may be costly, possibly much more than the runtime of computing these replacements.
-Moreover, whenever the recourse bound is low, one can efficiently \emph{output} all the changes to the matching following every update step, which is important for various applications.
-In particular, a low recourse bound is important when the matching algorithm is used as a black-box subroutine inside a larger data structure or algorithm \cite{BS16,ADKKP16}; see Appendix \ref{123} for more details.
-We remark that the recourse bound (generally defined as the number of changes to some underlying structure per update step) has been well studied in the areas of dynamic and online algorithms for a plethora of optimization problems (besides graph matching), such as MIS, set cover, flow and scheduling; refer to \cite{GKS14,BGKPSS15,AOSS18,CHK16,GKKP17,SSTT18}, and the references therein.
+The number of changes (or replacements) to the output matching per update step is an important measure of quality, sometimes referred to as the \emph{recourse bound}, and the problem of optimizing it has received growing attention recently \cite{GKKV95,CDKL09,GKS14,BLSZ15,BLZS17,BHR17,BKPPS17,ADJ18,MSV18}.
+In applications such as job scheduling, web hosting, streaming content delivery, data storage and hashing, a replacement of a matched edge by another one may be costly, possibly much more than the runtime of computing these replacements.
+Moreover, when the recourse bound is low, one can efficiently \emph{output} all the changes to the matching following every update step, which could be important in practical scenarios.
+In particular, a low recourse bound is important when the matching algorithm is used as a black-box subroutine inside a larger data structure or algorithm \cite{BS16,ADKKP16}; see App.\ \ref{123} for more details.
+We remark that the recourse bound (generally defined as the number of changes to some underlying structure per update step) has been well studied in the areas of dynamic and online algorithms for a plethora of optimization problems besides graph matching, such as MIS, set cover, Steiner tree, flow and scheduling; see \cite{GGK13,GK14,GKS14,BGKPSS15,MSVW16,AOSS18,CHK16,GKKP17,SSTT18}, and the references therein.